Yukieos/4111-project-resturant-reservation/README.md

   - Rating Weight (10%)

 ### **How to Use:**
-1. Navigate to /recommendations endpoint
+1. Navigate to the /recommendations endpoint
 2. Enter your user credentials (last name + phone number)
 3. Get personalized restaurant recommendations with match scores
 4. Click through to make reservations at recommended restaurants